DanielLChapman/BitHeroes-Equipment-Planner/README.md

 TODO:

+* Min - Avg - Max stats for conditional and 1-8% item effects

+* Artifact Runes

-1. Exclude from equipment in filtering
+* Exclude from equipment in filtering

-2. Write tests for each set/mythic
+* Write tests for each set/mythic

-3. Way to get back to the top.
-Maybe re-do bonuses so it is always visible
+* Way to get back to the top.
+Maybe re-do bonuses so it is always visible, remove nested views?